shazamvirk/calculator/README.md

-# calculator
+# 🧮 Simple Calculator

 This is a basic calculator web app created using HTML, CSS, and JavaScript.
 It performs all common arithmetic operations and has a modern, responsive design.

-# 🧮 Simple Calculator

 ---